Angela Viciosa: Career

 She made her international debut representing Spain at under-20 level at the 2019 European Cross Country Championships in Lisbon, Portugal.
 In July 2021, she finished runner-up at the Spanish U20 Championships over 3000 metres.
 She won a silver medal as part of the Spanish team in the U20 race at the 2021 European Cross Country Championships in Dublin, Ireland, and finished eighth overall in the individual race.

 She won the U23 race at the Spanish Cross Country Championships in 2023.
 She finished fourth in the individual race and won bronze as part of the Spanish team in the U23 race at the 2023 European Cross Country Championships in Brussels, Belgium.
 She finished third in the senior Spanish Cross Country Championships race in Getafe in January 2024.

 In January 2025, she had a top-ten finish at the Cross Internacional Juan Muguerza in Elgoibar.
 That month, she finished third for a second time at the Spanish Cross Country Championships in Getafe.
 She had a top-ten finish at the Cross Internacional de Itálica in Spain, in November 2025, a World Athletics Cross Country Tour Gold race.
+On 14 December, she placed eighteenth at the 2025 European Cross Country Championships in Lagoa, Portugal, in the senior women's race.
+The following weekend, she placed fourth at the Cross Internacional de Venta de Baños on the World Athletics Cross Country Tour.
+On 10 January 2026, she placed 51st overall at the 2026 World Athletics Cross Country Championships.